volt-protocol/whitepaper/volt.md

 The PSM will charge a fee on VOLT issuance, with no fee on redemption.
 At launch the fee will be larger and compensated with VCON incentives.
 Later, the fee can be reduced.
 The assessment of a fee provides a buffer backing VOLT price.

-### VOLT Lending
+## VOLT Lending
 In addition to the PSM, we will issue VOLT directly through supported Fuse pools.
 At launch, there will be a "base" Volt DAO Fuse pool that allocates VOLT to other pools through plugins.
 The VOLT issuance pool will use the VOLT Price Oracle rather than market price data for the purposes of lending and liquidations.
 This means that borrowers are safe from being liquidated due to excess VOLT demand.

-## Monetary Policy
+# Monetary Policy
 The VCON DAO is responsible for earning yield equal to or greater than inflation on protocol assets, with the goal of increasing the buffer of VOLT's backing over time.
 Our goal is to preserve purchasing power over the long term, so the protocol will take a conservative approach in whitelisitng yield venues.

-### Collateralization
+## Collateralization
-Like Fei Protocol, Volt will always be **overcollateralized**, with the desired collateralization set by governance.
+Like Fei Protocol, Volt's PCV will always be **overcollateralized**, with the desired collateralization set by governance.
 At launch, the system will be only slightly overcollateralized due to the fee on VOLT issuance.
 Provided the protocol earns yield greater than inflation on protocol assets, collateralization will increase over time.
-New VOLT issuance lowers the collateralization ratio toward 1:1+issuance fee.
+New VOLT issuance through the PSM lowers the collateralization ratio toward 1:1+issuance fee.
 As a result, the DAO will limit the rate of VOLT issuance when the buffer is too small, or increase issuance if the buffer grows sufficiently.
 In the future, the DAO will seek to standardize the VOLT supply expansion rate according to a consistent schedule.
 Early on, we must regulate supply based on the protocol's ability to source yield at an appropriate risk level.

 # VCON Tokenomics & Governance